 AT&T is decent when it comes to using their data plans in Europe but it still isn’t great.

-• AT&T International Day Pass
+- AT&T International Day Pass

-• For an extra $10/day you can take your existing AT&T plan and use it in Europe.
+- For an extra $10/day you can take your existing AT&T plan and use it in Europe.
 Data will be drawn from your domestic plan allowance with the same data and speed restrictions so that’s pretty nice if you have a good US plan.
 There are some other conditions so read up on those.

-• AT&T automatically opts you into the Internation Day Pass as soon as your phone tries to access data (many apps connect to data in the background) so make sure you don’t accidentally use any data because you’ll be charged the $10/day.
+- AT&T automatically opts you into the Internation Day Pass as soon as your phone tries to access data (many apps connect to data in the background) so make sure you don’t accidentally use any data because you’ll be charged the $10/day.

-• AT&T Passport
+- AT&T Passport

-• The AT&T Passport is a monthly plan that comes in two options — $70/month for 2GB of data or $140/month for 6GB of data.
+- The AT&T Passport is a monthly plan that comes in two options — $70/month for 2GB of data or $140/month for 6GB of data.

-• Note: They charge a hefty overage of $30/GB so watch your data usage.
+- Note: They charge a hefty overage of $30/GB so watch your data usage.

-Check out the AT&T website for more information.
+- Check out the AT&T website for more information.

-How To Buy A SIM Card With A High-Speed Data Plan In Europe
+How To Buy A Prepaid High-Speed Data Plan For Europe (eSIM and SIM Cards)

-You can also use your American smartphone in Europe by replacing your phone’s physical SIM card with a SIM card of a European mobile carrier so your phone will operate on a European network.
+You can also use your smartphone in Europe by replacing your phone’s physical SIM card with a SIM card from a European mobile carrier or buying an eSIM data plan.

 UPDATE: Most new phones are eSIM compatible—which doesn’t require you to install a new physical SIM card.
-You simply buy the prepaid data plan, scan a QR code that’s sent to your email to install the digital “card” instantly, and you’re ready to go.
+You simply buy a prepaid data plan, scan a QR code that’s sent to your email to install the digital “card” instantly, and you’re ready to go.

 There are dozens of mobile phone carriers in Europe so competition is fierce—which keeps the prices down and the service competitive.
 That’s why using a European mobile carrier is much cheaper, the data speeds are much faster, and you’ll get much more data allowances compared to US plans.